 The Impact of Baby Gear on Crawling

-As you navigate the world of baby gear, it’s vital to understand how certain products can influence your child’s crawling development.
-While some gear can support movement, others might hinder it.
-Here’s a quick comparison of common baby gear:
+Certain baby products can influence your child’s crawling development.
+Some gear supports movement; others may hinder it.
+Here’s a quick comparison of common items:

 | Gear Type | Positive Impact | Negative Impact |